sidgyl-anz/guardrails/README.md

 The pipeline is composed of the following guardrails:

-*   **Prompt Injection Detection:** This guardrail uses a combination of regular expressions and semantic similarity to detect and block prompt injection attacks.
+*   **Prompt Injection Detection:** This guardrail now leverages the `llm-guard` library's `PromptInjection` scanner to detect and block prompt injection attacks.
 *   **PII (Personally Identifiable Information) Detection and Anonymization:** This guardrail uses the Microsoft Presidio library to detect and anonymize PII in both the user prompt and the LLM response.
 *   **Toxicity Detection:** This guardrail uses the Detoxify library to detect and block toxic content in both the user prompt and the LLM response.
 *   **Output Validation:** This guardrail performs a series of checks on the LLM response, including JSON schema validation and hallucination detection.
-*   **Anomaly Detection:** This guardrail uses a machine learning model to detect anomalous interactions that may indicate a novel attack or a problem with the LLM.
+*   **Anomaly Detection:** This guardrail now relies on LLM Guard's `Relevance` scanner to flag off-topic or unrelated responses.

 ## 3. Implementation Details